zeljkoobrenovic/grounded-architecture/_posts/2023-03-12-appendix-toxic-colleagues.md

 <br>
 ## Questions to Consider
+Use the following questions to reflect on how you recognize, respond to, and contain toxic behavior at work.

 * *Have you encountered colleagues who exhibit any of the challenging behaviors described, such as the Kiss-Up/Kick-Down or the Credit Stealer?
 How did you handle the situation?*
 * *How does the behavior of these difficult personalities affect team morale and project outcomes in your experience?*